Strong winds cause downed trees, power outages across New York, New Jersey

 In Nutley, a large tree crashed down onto a home.

 Police say a power line fully charged caught fire as smoke and flames were burning the ground where the line came down.
-The live wire was pulled down by a tree that came down on a house here on oak street.
+The live wire was pulled down by a tree that came down on a house on Oak Street.
 Several residents are now without power.

 Eyewitness News was interviewing the captain on the scene when firefighters noticed smoke coming from a wire tangled in the fallen tree.